mvilrokx/autd-js-front-end-dev-guide/chapter-4/README.md

 $ npm install webpack --save-dev
 ```

->If you want to be thorough and uninstall Rollup.js, you do this as followed:
+>If you want to be thorough and uninstall Rollup.js, you do this as follows:

 >```bash
 >$ npm uninstall rollup rollup-plugin-babel rollup-watch --save-dev
 >$ rm rollup.config.js
 >```

 Just like with Rollup.js, rather than running Babel directly, from now on, we are going to run Webpack, which will invoke Babel.
-And just like rollup.js we have to install a the Babel plugin for Webpack to make this work.
+And just like rollup.js we have to install the Babel plugin for Webpack to make this work.
 The plugins are called "loaders" in Webpack lingo, and they are (all together now!) available as node packages:

 ```bash
 $ npm install babel-loader --save-dev